ened/dexmaker/README.md

 and the dexmaker `.jar` files to your Android test project's `libs/` directory and you can use Mockito in your Android unit tests.

+*Note*:
+* Dexmaker 1.2 or below requires Mockito 1.9.5 or older.
+It is not compatible with Mockito >= 1.10.
-This requires Mockito 1.10.5 or newer.
+* Dexmaker 1.3 or above requires Mockito 1.10.5 or newer.

 Runtime Code Generation
 -----------------------